 The definition of irony: a situation that is strange or funny because things happen in a way that seems the opposite of what you expected.
 When it comes to finding examples of irony, life proves stranger (and funnier) than fiction.
 These ironic examples will raise anyone's eyebrows and bring a laugh or two.

 In one of the most interesting irony examples, the most shoplifted book in America is The Bible.

 The founder of AA asked for whiskey on his deathbed.
 (The nurse refused.)
 These are the 51 funniest things to ever happen at a doctor’s office.

 In one of the more hilarious examples of irony, McDonalds’ employee health page, which is now shut down, once warned against eating McDonald’s burgers and fries.

 What’s ironic about A Charlie Brown Christmas?

 Every year ABC cuts down A Charlie Brown Christmas—a movie about the over-commercialization of the holidays—to make room for more commercials.

 What’s ironic about the inventor of the stop sign?

 “Father of Traffic Safety” William Eno invented the stop sign, crosswalk, traffic circle, one-way street, and taxi stand—but never learned how to drive.
-The example of irony: He never got the chance to benefit from his own invention.
+A prime example of irony, as he never got the chance to benefit from his own invention.
 Don’t miss these anti-jokes that are so unfunny, they’re funny.